skx/go-experiments/README.md

 * cidr-match
     * Testing if IPs are within ranges
 * hash-ids
     * Test the hashing-library I use for generating "shortlinks"
+* publishr
+    * File upload/publishing server.